Camps Designed for Children

 Creative and fine art skills are encouraged through the completion of a variety of simple and long-term projects.

-Activities are planned weekly throughout BGSU and Bowling Green and most trips are within walking distance; transportation is provided when needed.
+Activities are planned weekly throughout BGSU and Bowling Green, Ohio.
+Most trips are within walking distance; transportation is provided when needed.

-Fun and exciting activities are specially tailored to the age and skill level of campers.
+Fun and exciting summer activities are specially tailored to the age and skill level of campers.

 Games and activities appropriate for each age group are facilitated by counselors and are focused on physical skills and friendly competition.